wp-plugins/shipworks-e-commerce-bridge/readme.txt

 If you have any questions or issues about the plugin don't hesitate to contact us : contact@advanced-creation.com.

+7.I want to see only Processing or pending items, In Shipworks:

+Step 1: Click on double arrow on the right of Search All orders Step 2: If all of the following conditions are met -> click on the plus Step 3: Change order total by Order -> Online Status Step 4: Online Status Equals -> Select Processing Renew Step 2 if you want to add Pending items and modify all by any

 == Screenshots ==

 1. The Settings Page: enter your store address and the credentials that will be used by ShipWorks.